kkarimaz/kkarimaz/README.md

 ## Hi there 👋
+I'm Khansa, an undergraduate student of Electronics and Instrumentation of Universitas Gadjah Mada.

+- 🔭 I’m currently working on aerial robotics specializing in autonomous copter, computer vision and high level control.
+- 🌱 I’m currently learning artificial intelligence, deep learning and software engineering.
+- 📫 How to reach me: DM me on instagram @kkarima_z
+- ⚡ Fun fact: There's a lot of thing i have yet to learn but I'm always lookin forward and trying my best!

 <!--
 **kkarimaz/kkarimaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.